Best Vegan Lentil Shepherd’s Pie

 For the Potato Topping

-- In a medium pot place 1 cup of dried lentils with 3 cups of water, and a pinch of salt.
-Cook for 15 minutes over medium heat until lentils are tender, once cooked drain off the water and reserve for later.
+- Cook Lentils: In a medium pot place 1 cup of dried lentils with 3 cups of water, and a pinch of salt.
+Cook for 15 minutes over medium heat until lentils are tender, once cooked drain off the water and reserve the lentils for later.

 - Preheat oven to 350 F.

-- Add the tomato paste, tamari and vegetable stock, stir well and bring to a simmer.
+- Add Tomato Paste and Liquids: Add the tomato paste, tamari and vegetable stock, stir well and bring to a simmer.

-- Place lentil mixture into a 9x13in baking dish, top with mashed potato mixture from earlier and smooth until you have an even layer of mashed potatoes covering the lentils.
+- Layer in Baking Dish: Place lentil mixture into a 9x13in baking dish and top with mashed potatoes.
+Smooth until you have an even layer of mashed potatoes covering the lentils.

-- Let cool for 5-10 minutes before serving.
+- Cool Briefly: Let cool for 5-10 minutes before serving.
 The longer it sits, the more it will thicken.

 - Serving Size: 1/6th of recipe